Blue Origin launch delay extends wait for ‘terrified’ William Shatner

 Blue Origin launch time delay extends wait for ‘terrified’ William Shatner

-Jeff Bezos’ private space firm Blue Origin has delayed its latest launch due to windy weather in Texas.
+Jeff Bezos’s private space company Blue Origin has delayed its latest launch due to windy weather in Texas.

-The set back means 90-year-old Star Trek actor William Shatner will have to wait an extra day to fly to space, with the trip now scheduled for Wednesday.
+The setback means 90-year-old Star Trek actor William Shatner will have to wait an extra day to fly into space, with the trip now scheduled for Wednesday.

-Shatner is set to become the oldest person to ever fly to space when he joins the New Shepard NS-18 mission this week as part of a four-person crew.
+Shatner is set to become the oldest person ever to go into space when he joins the New Shepard NS-18 mission this week as part of a four-person crew.

-“Due to forecasted winds in West Texas we are pushing NS18 launch target to Wednesday, October 13,” Blue Origin said in a statement.
+“Due to forecast winds in west Texas we are pushing NS18 launch target to Wednesday, October 13,” Blue Origin said in a statement.

-The liftoff is targeted for 8.30am CDT (2.30pm BST).
-A live stream of the mission will be broadcast 90 minutes ahead of the launch on Blue Origin’s website and official YouTube channel.
+The lift-off is scheduled for 8.30am CDT (2.30pm BST).
+A live-stream of the mission will be broadcast starting 90 minutes before the launch, on Blue Origin’s website and official YouTube channel.

 The trip comes less than three months after Bezos made the first space tourism trip aboard a Blue Origin rocket alongside three other passengers.

-The 11-minute flight was successfully completed without any major issues, though Shatner has admitted to being “terrified” to make the same trip.
+The 11-minute flight was successfully completed without any major problems, though Shatner has admitted to being “terrified” of making the same trip.

 “I’m thinking, ‘I’m going up in a rocket and our best guess is it should be fine,” Shatner said.